ewang998/PhotoParserDSL/MILESTONES.md

 - Would like a visual of the photo as manipulated

 ##### Gordon

--Non-technical user (1, Male early 20s)
+- Non-technical user (1, Male early 20s)

 Good:
--The variable definitions (eg LET xyz be “image1.png”) was easy to understand
+- The variable definitions (eg LET xyz be “image1.png”) was easy to understand

 Bad:
 - Wanted more examples and documentation about the language.